caseyscarborough/subtitler/README.md

 #### Shifting Only the Beginning or End Times

-There are three different shift modes, `FROM_TO`, `FROM`, and `TO`. `FROM_TO` is the default and will shift both the " start" and "end" times of each subtitle line.
+There are three different shift modes, `FROM_TO`, `FROM`, and `TO`. `FROM_TO` is the default and will shift both the "start" and "end" times of each subtitle line.
 If you want to shift only the start times, you can use `FROM` and only the end times you can use `TO`.
 This is useful for extending the length of each subtitle if they are all too short, for example.

 This is specified using `-sm` or `--shift-mode`.